 Have equity in your home?
 Want a lower payment?
 An appraisal from Salt Lake Appraising Company can help you get rid of your PMI.

-When purchasing a home, a 20% down payment is usually the standard.
-The lender's risk is generally only the remainder between the home value and the amount remaining on the loan, so the 20% adds a nice cushion against the charges of foreclosure, selling the home again, and regular value variations on the chance that a purchaser defaults.
+A 20% down payment is typically accepted when getting a mortgage.
+Considering the risk for the lender is often only the remainder between the home value and the amount due on the loan, the 20% provides a nice buffer against the costs of foreclosure, selling the home again, and regular value fluctuationson the chance that a purchaser doesn't pay.

-Banks were accepting down payments as low as 10, 5 and often 0 percent during the mortgage boom of the last decade.
-A lender is able to manage the additional risk of the small down payment with Private Mortgage Insurance or PMI.
-This added plan takes care of the lender in case a borrower is unable to pay on the loan and the worth of the home is lower than the loan balance.
+During the recent mortgage upturn of the mid 2000s, it was widespread to see lenders requiring down payments of 10, 5 or sometimes 0 percent.
+How does a lender endure the increased risk of the low down payment?
+The solution is Private Mortgage Insurance or PMI.
+This added policy takes care of the lender in case a borrower doesn't pay on the loan and the market price of the home is less than what is owed on the loan.

-PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and many times isn't even tax deductible.
-Different from a piggyback loan where the lender takes in all the costs, PMI is lucrative for the lender because they acquire the money, and they get paid if the borrower defaults.
+Since the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and generally isn't even tax deductible, PMI can be pricey to a borrower.
+Contradictory to a piggyback loan where the lender takes in all the damages, PMI is favorable for the lender because they collect the money, and they receive payment if the borrower is unable to pay.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 forces the lenders on nearly all loans to automatically cease the PMI when the principal balance of the loan equals 78 percent of the primary loan amount.
-The law designates that, upon request of the homeowner, the PMI must be dropped when the principal amount reaches just 80 percent.
-So, keen home owners can get off the hook sooner than expected.
+With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are obligated to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the beginning loan amount.
+Smart home owners can get off the hook a little earlier.
+The law designates that, at the request of the homeowner, the PMI must be abandoned when the principal amount equals only 80 percent.

-Considering it can take many years to get to the point where the principal is just 20% of the initial amount of the loan, it's crucial to know how your home has increased in value.
-After all, all of the appreciation you've accomplished over time counts towards removing PMI.
-So why pay it after your loan balance has fallen below the 80% threshold?
-Even when nationwide trends forecast falling home values, realize that real estate is local.
-Your neighborhood might not be adhering to the national trends and/or your home might have secured equity before things settled down.
+It can take countless years to arrive at the point where the principal is only 20% of the original amount borrowed, so it's important to know how your home has increased in value.
+After all, any appreciation you've gained over time counts towards dismissing PMI.
+So what's the reason for paying it after your loan balance has dropped below the 80% mark?
+Your neighborhood might not be adopting the national trends and/or your home might have secured equity before things simmered down, so even when nationwide trends signify declining home values, you should understand that real estate is local.

-The toughest thing for almost all home owners to understand is just when their home's equity rises above the 20% point.
-A certified, licensed real estate appraiser can definitely help.
-It's an appraiser's job to understand the market dynamics of their area.
-At Salt Lake Appraising Company, we're experts at pinpointing value trends in Draper, Salt Lake County and surrounding areas, and we know when property values have risen or declined.
-When faced with figures from an appraiser, the mortgage company will most often remove the PMI with little effort.
-At that time, the homeowner can relish the savings from that point on.
+The difficult thing for many homeowners to understand is just when their home's equity goes over the 20% point.
+An accredited, licensed real estate appraiser can surely help.
+It is an appraiser's job to keep up with the market dynamics of their area.
+At Salt Lake Appraising Company, we know when property values have risen or declined.
+We're masters at analyzing value trends in Draper, Salt Lake County and surrounding areas.
+Faced with data from an appraiser, the mortgage company will generally eliminate the PMI with little trouble.
+At that time, the home owner can retain the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: